vovaksenov99/CustomSeekBar-Widget/README.md

 # How To use?

 This is custom seekBar for android project with step.
+Add CustomSeekBar.java with your package to you project and use wiget free.

 ![default](https://cloud.githubusercontent.com/assets/13554528/21932841/69d04fb8-d9c4-11e6-92f1-0b3418b6ba97.PNG)